 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
 The dentists assessed patients' treatment needs in line with recognised guidance.
-Patients were provided with detailed information about their treatment and the dentists carried out regular reviews to monitor treatment for effectiveness and outcomes for patients.
+Patients were provided with detailed information and treatment plans.
+The dentists carried out regular reviews to monitor treatment for effectiveness and outcomes for patients.
+The dentists held regular clinical meetings and reviewed any changes or updates to guidance in relation to dentistry to support the effective assessment and treatment of patients.